mmstoll/WestCoast_IndustrialEra_OA/README.md

 - Atmospheric_Global_Annual_CO2_IAC_Switzerland.csv
    - Atmospheric CO<sub> 2 </sub> data from Institute for Atmospheric and Climate Science, Switzerland
 - BGC_Model_Coral_d11B_Data.csv
-   - Historic and modern coral δ11B data,
+   - Historic and modern coral δ11B data, as previewed in Extended Data Table 3
 - Manuscript_West_Coast_Coral_Data.xlsx
    - Sheet 1: Historic West Coast coral δ11B data
    - Sheet 2: Historic West Coast coral δ11B data, averaged by location
 - Manuscript_West_Coast_Coral_Data_BGC_Model.xlsx
    - Historic West Coast coral δ11B data, averaged by location
+- Upwelling_Properties.csv
+   - Saved output from modern ROMS simulation from upwelled waters that enter the Salish Sea from the California Current
-- Simulation model output archive data can be made available by email requests to the Corresponding Authors.
-The physical and biogeochemical codes used for the 4km resolution simulations can be found at https://github.com/UCLA-ROMS/Code.
+- Simulation model output data can be made available by email requests to the corresponding authors.
+The physical and biogeochemical codes used for the 4km resolution simulations of this model can be found at https://github.com/UCLA-ROMS/Code.

 ### License
 These notebooks are licensed under the [MIT License](/LICENSE), which allows academic and commercial re-use and adaptation of this work.